Infrastructure

 This page describes the internal standards and building blocks that sit beneath the modules.

-It’s not a hosted platform promise—it’s a public description of how the work stays reviewable.
+It is not a hosted-platform promise.
+It is a public description of how the work stays reviewable.

-If you want the conceptual “one-pager” view, see the System Overview in Foundations.
+If you want the conceptual one-page view, see the System Overview in Foundations.

 Shared layers